tradle/why-hypercore/FAQ.md

 Need help with this.

+Hypercore uses [Noise-protocol](https://github.com/emilbayes/noise-protocol) which implements the Noise_*_25519_ChaChaPoly_BLAKE2b handshake, meaning Curve25519 for DH, ChaCha20Poly1305 for AEAD and BLAKE2b for hashing.

+Handshake and transport encryption are documented by [@Frando](https://github.com/Frando) as part of his implementation of Hypercore in Rust.

-Hypercore uses ED25519 for signatures and is not quantum-safe.
+- ED25519 is used for signatures, and is not quantum-safe.
-Hypercore uses a hash function Blake2b with 512-bit hashes that is considered [quantum-safe](https://cryptobook.nakov.com/quantum-safe-cryptography).
+- BLAKE2b with 512-bit hashes that is considered [quantum-safe](https://cryptobook.nakov.com/quantum-safe-cryptography).
-Hypercore uses Noise protocol on the wire, which is ... quantum ...
+- XSalsa20 is used as transport cypher and [seems to be quantum-safe](https://crypto.stackexchange.com/questions/70492/how-resistant-are-stream-ciphers-like-salsa20-or-chacha-in-a-post-quantum-world).

 ### Does Hypercore support zero-knowledge store / blind storage?

 Yes, offered by community solutions. the above terms refer to an encrypted replica kept by a friend or a services provider, like [SpiderOak](https://spideroak.com/one/), but can't be read by them.

 Current solutions are provided by the community: